luiztools/solidity-examples/README.md

 ## Ownable & AccessControl Patterns
 A simple ownable and access control patterns implementations for contracts with administrative functions.

+## Protocolo DeFi Remix
+A simple DeFi protocol written in Solidity based on ERC-20 spec and OpenZeppelin contracts.

 ## Proxy Pattern HardHat
 A simple proxy pattern implementation for upgradeable contracts with HardHat and OpenZeppelin.